NGA Members Login

 Prior to joining the NGA Heidi worked in business development in the education sector working with further education colleges, universities, private enterprises, training providers and charities.

-Before joining the NGA, Sam worked for a large multi academy trust chain leading an in-house governance team, supporting governors across a national network of academies through training, advice and guidance.
+Sam has been working in school governance for 10 years.
+Before joining the NGA, Sam worked for a large multi academy trust with more than 30 schools, leading an in-house governance team, supporting the trust board and it’s academy committees across a national network of academies providing training, advice and guidance.
+Prior to that, Sam has also worked for a local authority and in the financial services sector.